 What are your core values?

-How do you live your core values (how are they expressed in behavior, speech, etc)?
+How do you live your core values (how are they outwardly expressed by way of behavior, speech, etc.)?

-What words are being used to describe the aspirational side of your business (who you aim to be, the change you’re attempting to make, etc)?
+What words are you employing to describe the aspirational angle of your business (who you aim to be, the change you’re attempting to make, etc.)?

 Who is your target demographic?
 Where do they live?
 How old are they?
-What approach do you use to connect with them (to motivate, inspire or drive them to action) through written, audio and visual materials?
+What approach do you use to connect with them through written, visual, and sonic materials?

 As you’re reading corporate guides or materials, what emotional vibe do these internal documents convey?
-Or, said another way, how does the written language make you feel?
+Or, put another way, how does the written language make you feel?